 All clothing must be modest, clean, covering well.
 Attire cannot be oversized or too tight.
-Rips, frays, holes, fashion tears and similar are prohibited.
+Rips, holes, and similar areprohibited.

-- All shirts must be collared (fold over collar), sleeved, and of a polo or button-down style (must be buttoned).
+All shirts must be collared, sleeved, and of a polo or button-down style (must be buttoned).
 Loose-fitted turtleneck/mock turtleneck shirts can be worn.
 If a student is wearing a coat or hoodie, there must be a collared shirt or a turtleneck/mock turtle neck shirt underneath.
 The bottom hem line of the of the button-down shirt must extend below the waistline.

-- Shorts - Shorts must be of a solid color or plaid.
-The length of shorts must be no more than a dollar bill width above the kneecap while standing.
+- Shorts - Shorts must be appropriate and modest in nature.
+The length of shorts must be no more than a dollar bill widthabove the kneecap while standing.
 (Both male and female) Students may not wear athletic shorts.

-- Rubber flip-flops and athletic slides are prohibited.
-Crocs and Birkenstock style of shoes are appropriate.
+Rubber flip-flops and athletic slides are prohibited.
+Crocs, Chacos and Birkenstock style of shoes are appropriate.

 Honor Dress will be required for certain special events or occasions.
 General dress code standards apply with the following exceptions:

-- Shirts or blouses must have a fold-over collar.
+- Shirts or blouses must have a collar.

 - Sweaters may be worn if high-necked or worn over a collared shirt.